 Gifts in Wills, both large and small, play a vital role in funding crucial research at the Heart Research Institute.
 They provide a lasting contribution in advancing our understanding of cardiovascular disease, helping prevent, detect and treat cardiovascular disease for generations to come.

-Family comes first and it’s important your loved ones know about your desire to support the Heart Research Institute so they can fulfil your wishes.
+Family comes first.
+It’s important your loved ones know about your desire to support the Heart Research Institute and Heart-First Science, so they can fulfil your wishes.
 If you are planning on leaving a gift in your Will, please make sure you talk to your family about your intentions.

-“I give to the Heart Research Institute, 7 Eliza St, Newtown NSW 2042, ABN 41 003 209 952, (a percentage), or (a specific sum or piece of property), or (my whole estate) or (the residue of my estate) free from all duties to be used for the general purposes of the Heart Research Institute.
+“I give to the Heart Research Institute, PO Box 10340, The Terrace, Wellington 6143, Company Number 3931099, (a percentage), or (a specific sum or piece of property), or (my whole estate) or (the residue of my estate) free from all duties to be used for the general purposes of the Heart Research Institute.
 A receipt from the treasurer or other authorised person to my executor shall be a complete and sufficient discharge for the payment of such benefit.”

 Informing us about your decision